 Learn more about the Town Center Master Plan and see the results of the survey here.
 See how we engaged the community on the Town Center Master Plan survey in the video below.

 Access Youth Academy is a 501(c)(3) non-profit organization committed to transforming the lives of underserved youth through an urban squash program.
 This new two-story structure blends sports, academics and business activities around a glass-walled entry and open reception and lounge area.
 In its mission to foster a thriving community, the Jacobs Center for Neighborhood Innovation worked in collaboration with Access Youth Academy to find and secure the academy’s location.
 Learn more here.

 The Complete Streets Project will upgrade portions of Euclid Avenue, Guymon Street, and Market Street in the town center area.
 We are supporting the City of San Diego to encourage active modes of transportation in the community, such as walking and bicycling, as a way to connect the community to the surrounding neighborhoods.
 The improvements include new and expanded sidewalks, bicycle lanes, crosswalks, medians, street lights, traffic signal modifications, landscaping, and curb extensions to help with traffic.
 The project is primarily funded by a $4 million Caltrans Active Transportation Program grant awarded to the City in partnership with the Jacobs Center and Capital Improvement Program funding by the City of San Diego.

-The Complete Streets infrastructure project construction has begun and is anticipated to be complete by December 2021.
+The Complete Streets infrastructure project construction has begun and is anticipated to be complete by the end of March 2022.